MishDivy/OdessaBuilds/Development/CHANGELIST.md

 - Added settings, invert Y axis (yes for Rob), and volume controls added and working
 - Settings saved and serialized
 - Added HUD to showcase currently possessed character
+- Added a compass on the top.
+In the future, it will showcase the location of the other two unpossesed characters.
+- Added text renderer to show hints/tips to the player in form of text on screen.

 ### Level Design & Implementation

 - Added pressure plate, doors and elevator